Illumina/strelka/docs/userGuide/README.md

 On completion, the configuration script will create the workflow run script `${STRELKA_ANALYSIS_PATH}/runWorkflow.py`.
 This can be used to run the workflow in various parallel compute modes per the instructions in the [Execution] section below.

+#### General options

+##### Forced genotypes

+You can force genotype calls in any Strelka workflow by passing a forced genotype VCF with the `--forcedGT` flag.
+This should guarantee that all variants in the input VCF show up in the output VCF, even if there is no evidence for the variant.
+Variants in the forced genotype VCF __must__ be normalized--if they are not, Strelka will exit with an error providing the first non-normalized record encountered, as well as advice for normalizing the VCF before relaunching Strelka.
+You may specify multiple forced genotype VCFs by passing multiple VCFs with the `forcedGT` flag (e.g. `--forcedGT fgt1.vcf.gz --forcedGT fgt2.vcf.gz ...`).
+Forced genotype VCFs must be indexed.

+##### Candidate indels

+A VCF with candidate indels can be provided to any Strelka workflow with the `--indelCandidates` flag.
+This __will not__ guarantee that candidates in the input VCF will show up in the output--if there is no evidence for the candidate indel, it will not be reported.
+Variants in the candidate indel VCF do not strictly need to be normalized, _however_, if they are not normalized, they will be skipped.
+Skipped non-normalized candidate indels will be warned in the run directory in {runDir}/workspace/pyflow.data/logs/pyflow_tasks_stderr_log.txt.
+Any non-normalized candidate indels will appear in that file with the preceding warning text: "WARNING: Input VCF record is not normalized:", followed by the VCF record for the non-normalized entry, as well as advice for normalizing the VCF if desired.
+It is up to the user to determine whether it is critical to normalize the skipped indels.
+You may specify multiple candidate indel VCFs by passing multiple VCFs with the `indelCandidates` flag (e.g. `--indelCandidates cand1.vcf.gz --indelCandidates cand2.vcf.gz ...`).
+Indel candidate VCFs must be indexed.

 #### Germline